You are currently viewing 25 Free Things to Do in New OrleansPin

 4. Crescent Park

 This is a favorite spot amongst photographers.
 You can see the city skyline.
 Bring a picnic and enjoy taking in the views.
-(1008 N Peters St, 70117)

 crescent park new orleansPin

-5. Eat Free Oysters and listen to live music at Le Bon Temps Roule
+5. Eat Free Oysters and Listen to Live Music at Le Bon Temps Roule

 Sounds amazing, right?
 Every Friday, Joe Krown entertains guests on the piano while they chow down on some free oysters.
-(4801 Magazine Street, 70115)

 6. Fairgrounds Race Course & Slots

 Experience a live thoroughbred race at Fairgrounds Race Course & Slots.
 General admission is free from early November – late March except on Stakes Day, Starlight Racing & Specialty Programming, and Louisiana Derby Day.
-(1751 Gentilly Blvd, 70119)

-7. Lafayette Square
+7. LaFayette Square

 Hang out in Lafayette Square and listen to a free concert.
 Young Leadership Council does a 12-concert spring music series every year.
-(S Maestri St, 70130)

 8. Crescent City Farmer’s Market